Pashaster12/laravel-admin-webpack-react/readme.md

 Light version of the AdminLTE with:

--adaptivity included (desktop/mobile)
+- adaptivity included (desktop/mobile)
--simple sidebar (single and list element)
+- simple sidebar (single and list element)
--simple header with logout button
+- simple header with logout button
--iCheck plugin for beautiful checkboxes/radio
+- iCheck plugin for beautiful checkboxes/radio

 ### Laravel Auth

 Basic Laravel user's auth for administrator in admin panel.
 Auth data - admin/admin

-!Note Basic auth routes Auth::routes() were redeclared with login and logout as useful.
+!!!Note Basic auth routes Auth::routes() were redeclared with login and logout as useful.

 ### WebPack